SocketCluster/socketcluster-server/README.md

 Minimal server module for Asyngular

 This is a stand-alone server module for Asyngular (SocketCluster with full async/await support).
-Note that Asyngular's protocol is backwards compatible with the SocketCluster protocol.
+Asyngular's protocol is backwards compatible with the SocketCluster protocol.

 ## Setting up